Convex hypersurface theory in contact topology: The existence of (partial) open book decompositions

 \section{The existence of (partial) open book decompositions}

-The goal of this section is to prove \autoref{cor:OBD existence} and a stronger/more precise version of \autoref{cor:POBD existence}.
-The proofs are, again, essentially the same as the proofs in the $3$-dimensional case; see \cite{Gi02} for the absolute case and \cite{HKM09} for the relative case.
+The goal of this section is to prove \cref{cor:OBD existence}, a stronger and more precise version of \cref{cor:POBD existence}, {and \cref{cor: Legendrians on a page}.} The proofs are, again, essentially the same as the proofs in the $3$-dimensional case; see \cite{Gi02} for the absolute case and \cite{HKM09} for the relative case.